 Multiple patents have been awarded Wolzien (starting with 5,761,606) for his early interactive television inventions linking mass media and the web (click for more info or click to buy button on many cable remotes).
-He continues as an active inventor, with his latest patent series issued 2014-23 for technology related to management of large numbers of IP video connections (smartphone video) for streaming and linear video content in television and other industries.
-The global patent portfolio of more than two dozen patents is managed by wholly owned Video River Group LLC.
+He continues as an active inventor, with his latest patent series for technology related to management of large numbers of IP video connections (smartphone video) for streaming and linear video content in television and other industries.
+The global patent portfolio of more than two dozen patents is managed through wholly owned Video River Group LLC.

 For 14 years at Bernstein, Wolzien was internationally recognized for his ground breaking research into the impact of industrial trends on media and communications companies.
 For example, in 1995 he was the first on Wall Street to identify the potential of the cable modem and, later, cable telephony.
 He was ahead of the curve in predicting advertising downturns (2000), the huge growth in political issue advertising (2003 for the 2004 election), and in 2004, the potential of the "internet bypass" or over the top streaming delivery of video to consumers via broadband connection.--the basis of all streaming video content today.

 In addition to briefing senior managements of major media and communications companies, Wolzien has testified before Congress and the Federal Communications Commission.
 He has discussed major industrial changes on the news programs of all major broadcast networks and the 24 hour cable news and business channels.
 And he has been quoted widely in major publications including The New York Times, The Wall Street Journal, The Financial Times, Time, Newsweek, The Economist, and Business Week.
+He was the lead director of the public company Tivo for much of the 2010 decade.

 From 1976 to 1991 Wolzien worked in news production and executive management of network news and in corporate business development at NBC.
-He began as White House field producer, moved to the producer in charge of the Nightly News investigative unit, and to executive producer of major news programs including a prime time magazine series, special event programs, and Nightly News Weekend.
+An Emmy-winning producer, he began as White House field producer, moved to the producer in charge of the Nightly News investigative unit, and to executive producer of major news programs including a prime time magazine series, special event programs, and Nightly News Weekend.
 He covered presidential election campaigns and ran news coverage and operations of major events ranging from Mideast peace initiatives in the Began-Sadat era to the nuclear problems at Three Mile Island.
 He was the executive in charge of production for election night telecasts.

 During the difficult analog-digital transition period of the 1980s he was a national table negotiator for NBC in contract talks with technical unions and guilds.
 He also sought out John Williams to write new theme music for all NBC News shows, a two year negotiation and production process.
-That music remains on the air nearly 40 years later.
+That music remains on the air 40 years later.

 As senior vice president of cable and business development, Wolzien was part of the team that started CNBC,